 When you think of abuse, you probably think of the physical aspects.
 However, physical abuse is not the only form of abuse that occurs in nursing homes.
-Staff members, nurses, and even other residents could abuse your loved one emotionally, financially, or sexually.
+Staff members, nurses, and other residents could abuse your loved one emotionally, financially, or sexually.

 The most common types of nursing home abuse are:

-- Physical abuse – Using physical force against another person, causing an injury or physical pain.
+- Physical abuse – Using force against another person, causing an injury or physical pain.
 Kicking, punching, slapping, shaking, and shoving could result in severe injuries, such as broken bones, dislocated shoulders, and traumatic brain injury.

 - Emotional abuse – Inflicting psychological pain, distress, or anguish through verbal and nonverbal actions.
 Common examples include yelling, humiliating, intimidating, and harassing.

 - Sexual abuse – Use of force, coercion, or threats to engage in non-consensual sexual contact.
 Warning signs are difficult to notice and often include bruising around the genitals and thighs, trouble walking or sitting, and emotional withdrawal.